Starmapo/Funkin-PvP/README.md

 This game is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 More information can be found in the LICENSE.txt file.

 Licenses for Friday Night Funkin' and OpenFL are contained in separate files.

+Licenses for content in mods can be found in their folder.